Lucille Cedercrans: Work

 Most of her writings were stated to be written not from her own consciousness but were psychically or spiritually 'impressed' on her by her teacher.
 Her writings have been compared to those of Alice A. Bailey with which they have much in common, so much so that some accused her of plagiarism.
 However, her biography claims that she did not read or have knowledge of esoteric subjects and only began to familiarize herself with them after about 1953.
-Apparently, she did not study Theosophy or Alice A. Bailey until much of her work was completed, her teacher having advised against it.
+Apparently, she did not study Theosophy or Bailey until much of her work was completed, her teacher having advised against it.

-'Lucille Cedercrans traveled extensively, developing and moving from one group center to another in response to an inner call.
+Lucille Cedercrans traveled extensively, developing and moving from one group center to another in response to an inner call.

 She would throw her things into suitcases, ask someone to send on her papers, and rush off. [...]
 This mobility and continual movement was, in part, by design.
-Lucille's intent was not to form an organization and have her work become an institution'--Wisdom Impressions.
+Lucille's intent was not to form an organization and have her work become an institution.

 However, her work interested enough people that the Wisdom Impressions 'institution', or group of perennial Philosophers, such as Theosophists, focused on publishing her work, still exists; so do others and people that refer to her texts in their work.